-nothing about the related time series.
-To get a statement about the related time series, we need to be able to repeat our experiment a sufficient number of times to produce a trustworthy probability density of the correlation values for the related time series.
+From the table we see that the p-value of 5% is a statement about the unrelated time-series.
+It says nothing about the related time-series.
+To get a statement about the related time-series we need to be able to repeat our experiment a sufficient number of times to produce a trustworthy probability density of the correlation values for related time-series.
 This is often impossible.
-Regularly, we only have a single series, say, from a climate record.
-We then cannot infer the probability density without extra information or some physically based estimates about the sizes and properties of the signal and the noise.
+Regularly we only have a single series, say from a climate record.
+We can then not infer the probability density without extra information or some physically based estimates about the sizes and properties of the signal and the noise.

-On the basis of this example table, we can now partly answer the question that most people are interested in: is my observed correlation r_0 an indication of a real relation or is it a fluke?
+Based on this example table, we can now partly answer the question that most people are interested in: is my observed correlation r_0 an indication of a real relation or is it a fluke?
 In other words, we try to calculate the probability that the relation is real, given that we measured a correlation r_0 .
-If we assume that the observed correlation is larger than the threshold correlation r_p , then we see from the Table 1 that the probability that the relation is real is $60/(60 + 5) \approx 92\%$, where we have employed equal prior odds on the time series being related or unrelated; this probability is different from the 95% that the significance test would have us believe.
+If we assume that the observed correlation is larger than the threshold correlation r_p then we see from the above table that the probability that the relation is real is $60/(60 + 5) \approx 92\%$, where we have employed equal